OasisDEX/summer-earn-protocol/packages/core-contracts/docs/src/src/interfaces/IFleetCommander.sol/interface.IFleetCommander.md

 ### setTipRate

-Sets a new tip rate
+Sets a new tip rate for the FleetCommander

+*Only callable by the governor*

 *The tip rate is set as a Percentage.
 Percentages use 18 decimals of precision For example, for a 5% rate, you'd pass 5 * 1e18 (5 000 000 000 000 000 000)*